matiassea/grafica/README.md

 '''python

-# This figure shows the name of several matplotlib elements composing a figure
+<b>This figure shows the name of several matplotlib elements composing a figure<b>

 import numpy as np
 import matplotlib.pyplot as plt